 What is Cake Flour?

-If you were to see a bowl of cake flour next to a bowl of all-purpose flour, you would not be able to tell the difference.
+If you saw a bowl of cake flour next to a bowl of all-purpose flour, you would not be able to tell the difference.
 Both flours are made from finely milled wheat.
 The main difference is the protein content.
 Cake flour has a lower protein content than all-purpose flour.

 The amount of protein in flour impacts the formation of gluten.
 Basically, the higher the protein content the more gluten is formed.
 All-purpose flour has a higher protein content than cake flour (and bread flour has even more protein than all-purpose flour).

-The lower protein content in the cake flour means that less gluten is formed.
+The cake flour's lower protein content means less gluten is formed.
 This results in lighter and fluffier baked goods.
-The ideal consistency for most cakes, cupcakes, and some other baked goods.
+The ideal consistency for most cakes, cupcakes, and other baked goods.

 The Best Substitutes for Cake Flour

 When it comes to choosing the best substitute for cake flour it may simply be what alternative you have in your cupboard.
 It may also depend on what your nutritional goals are.